 United Mine Workers of America History

-Throughout the history of American labor, the United Mine Workers of America has occupied a position of unquestioned leadership.
-The UMWA led the struggle to establish collective bargaining in American industrial life in the twentieth century.
-Its principles and policies, its strength and unity and its outstanding leaders have been an inspiration to generations of working families for over 125 years.
-The richness of the UMWA’s history is a testament to the firm determination embedded in the hearts and minds of the mine workers of North America to build and maintain a strong and enduring union.
+Throughout the annals of American labor history, the United Mine Workers of America (UMWA) has held an undisputed leadership position.
+The UMWA spearheaded the crusade to establish collective bargaining within the realm of American industrialization during the 20th century.
+Its guiding principles, unwavering policies, solidarity, and exceptional leadership have served as a wellspring of inspiration for countless generations of working families over a span of 129 years.
+The rich tapestry of the UMWA’s history stands as a testament to the resolute determination embedded within the hearts and minds of North American mine workers, aimed at constructing and upholding a robust and enduring union.